ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

         make -f standalone_acl_lib_test.mak
   5. Run the test:
         ./test_acl.exe [--print_all=true]
-  6. Build acl_lib
+  6. Build acl_lib:
          make clean -f acl_lib.mak
       It is important you do a clean make because test_acl uses a special define during comilation to allow the use of a fake "channel" that is incompatible with actual use.
         make -f acl_lib.mak
       This will build acl_lib.a.
-  7. Build the standalone app.
+  7. Build the standalone app:
         make clean -f standalone_app.mak
         make -f standalone_app.mak
-  8. Build test keys and files. cd $(ACL_LIB_DIR)/test_data export CERT_UTILS= $(CERTIFIER_PROTOTYPE)/utilities
+  8. Build test keys and files: cd $(ACL_LIB_DIR)/test_data export CERT_UTILS= $(CERTIFIER_PROTOTYPE)/utilities
         $CERT_UTILS/cert_utility.exe --operation=generate-policy-key  \